Southampton-RSG-Training/git-novice/CONTRIBUTING.md

-from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that don't work, aren't clear, or are missing.
+from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, are not clear, or are missing.
 If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository, or you may also look at the issues for [Data Carpentry][dc-issues], [Software Carpentry][swc-issues], and [Library Carpentry][lc-issues] projects.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.
-Reviews from novices and newcomers are particularly valuable: it's easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.
+Reviews from novices and newcomers are particularly valuable: it is easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.